NikolasEnt/AI-project-template/README.md

 ## Links

-The template is the result of years' experience within various development and research teams, as well as the result of inspiration from multiple successful ML competition projects, such as:
+The template is the result of years of experience within various development and research teams, as well as the result of inspiration from multiple successful ML competition projects, such as:
 * [1st place solution for SoccerNet Camera Calibration Challenge at CVPR 2023](https://github.com/NikolasEnt/soccernet-calibration-sportlight)
 * [1st place solution for SoccerNet Ball Action Spotting Challenge at CVPR 2023](https://github.com/lRomul/ball-action-spotting)